-Every public body is expected to be aware of, and work within, a strategic and operational framework determined by the Scottish Ministers.
-Most fall within the portfolio of a specific Scottish Minister who will set overall policy aims, define expected outcomes arising from implementation of that policy and review progress against outcomes.
+Public bodies in the Scottish Administration work within a strategic, policy and operational framework determined by the Scottish Ministers.
+Executive Agencies fall within the portfolio of a specific Scottish Minister who will set overall policy aims, define expected outcomes arising from implementation of policy and review progress against outcomes.
+Agency Chief Executives will have close and direct relationships with their portfolio Ministers.